pForest: In-Network Inference with Random Forests: ASAP Inference in the data plane

 At compile time, \system creates an array of registers to later store per-flow features.
 Each entry in this register contains the \textit{flow ID} (a 32bit hash of the flow's 5-tuple)\footnote{Experiments with the CAIDA traces~\cite{TheCAIDA64:online} show that the probability of a hash collision is only $\approx 3.085 \cdot 10^{-5}$}, the \textit{timestamp} of the flow's last packet, the \textit{packet count} saying how many packets the switch received for this flow, and dynamically split space for multiple \textit{feature values}.

-\myitem{Efficient allocation of flows to memory cells} Because the number of registers is typically much smaller than the number of possible flows (\ie possible 5-tuples) and there are no linked lists or the like in \PPPP{}, \system implements an allocation strategy using hash-based indices.
+\myitem{Efficient allocation of flows to memory cells} Typically, the number of registers is much smaller than the number of possible flows (5-tuples).
+Since there are no linked lists or the like in \PPPP{}, \system implements an allocation strategy using hash-based indices.

-Computing the index of a flow by using only one hash function is not efficient because of hash collisions, (\ie different flows hash to the same index).
+Computing the index of a flow by using only one hash function is not efficient because of hash collisions (\ie different flows hash to the same index).
 To avoid this, \system computes multiple hashes of the flow ID using different hash functions.
 It then checks the register array at these indices for \First whether it contains this flow ID; and \Second for whether its rows at these indices are usable.
 A row is usable if the slot is empty, or the last packet of the flow in the slot was more than a predefined timeout ago.
 If \First fails, \system uses the first-best usable row according to \Second to store the flow ID.
 If both conditions \First and \Second fail, \system cannot store stateful features and forwards the packet without classification.
 However, it adds a flag, which allows other devices to determine whether a flow was classified or not.
 That flag is stored in the Reserved Bit in the IP header. \system implements this as a naive way of distributing the classification.
 More sophisticated approaches are out of scope for this paper, but we discuss ideas in \xref{sec:discussion}.